kgisl/makesite/content/blog/2020-08-21-ultimate-responsibility.md

 Your soul (_the bright spiritual power that sparkles inside you_ ) yearns to achieve its ultimate liberation, provided the dump of physical memory, intellect and emotions (that is collectively referred to as _you_) does not get in the way.

 Do you remember what they tell you to do in case of an emergency inside a flight?
 You must first wear your own oxygen mask before attempting to help someone with theirs.
-Similarly, by being responsible to yourself first, you are much more capable of tending to other responisibilities, including work, family and society.
+Similarly, by being responsible to yourself first, you are much more capable of tending to your other responsibilities that might be related to work, family and society.

 How do you know you are being responsible to yourself?
 When you commit and *follow* through on performing sadhana (aka spiritual practice) on a daily basis.
 You rationalize that you cannot spare 2 * 21 minutes in a day because you just have _too_ many urgent and important things to do.
 Beware!
 That's how your mind fights your resolve to help your own soul.
 Totally fake!
 Don't fall for it.